• Skip to primary navigation

 • Make the Homemade Buttermilk- Measure out 1 cup of milk of choice.
 Add in one 1 tablespoon of white vinegar and stir to combine.
 Let it sit for 5-10 minutes and then stir again.
 It will appear chunky and that’s normal.

-• Use 2 Types of Cocoa Powder- The 2 types of cocoa powders give the cookies their dark hue.
-If you only have one type on hand, use natural unsweetened or dutch...just know their color will not be as dark as mine.
-DO NOT use dark alone; it will make your cake too dry and bitter.
+• Use 2 Types of Cocoa Powder- The 2 types of cocoa powders give the cake its dark hue.
+If you only have one type on hand, use natural unsweetened or dutch...just know the color will not be as dark as mine.
+Do not use dark alone; it will make your cake too dry and bitter.

 • Smoothing the Batter- Many gluten free flour batters have a way of staying exactly as they are placed, when baked.
 If you leave it misshapen, that’s how it will remain when baked.
 When the batter is in the pans, gently smooth the tops with a butter knife.